 - BS Mechanical Engineering 1980

-While at Michigan Tech, Martha was active in Society of Women Engineers, the Society of Heating and Refrigeration Engineers, the Society of Automotive Engineers and the Cooperative Education Association.
-She enjoyed downhill and cross-country skiing, bicycling and racquetball.
-Martha and her husband R. Michael Sullivan have two children and live in Wrentham, MA.
+During Martha’s time at Michigan Tech, she was active in the Society of Women Engineers, the Society of Heating and Refrigeration Engineers, the Society of Automotive Engineers, and the Cooperative Education Association.

 Martha, her husband, Mike, and their two children live in Wrentham, Massachusetts.